xavierraffin/xavierraffin.github.io/_posts/2016-12-17-Custom-webmap-from-multiple-images.md

 ## Change color channels

-This is a mandatory step because Geoserver is not able to style raster with data in several "band" (See Geoserver section further).
+As said in introduction, we want a one color coverage map.

-First change blue and red into green (to have a single color) with convert command:
+That is why we change blue and red into green (to have a single color) with convert command:

 ```
 convert input.png -fill "#00FF00" -opaque blue tmp.png